Risk Management and Insurance

 - Travel Accident Insurance

 - Travel Accident Insurance is generally provided for University of Alaska employees while in authorized university business travel status outside a 100‐mile radius from home or regular place of business.
 No additional travel accident insurance will be reimbursed for employees.
-Contact the Statewide Office of Risk Services or see their web site for current program information.
+Contact the Statewide Office of Risk Services or see its web site for current program information.

 - Reimbursement of travel accident insurance is allowed for non‐employees conducting university business.